HIFA in Official Relations with WHO

 Overview

-We are grateful to the organisations below for their financial and technical support.
+We are grateful to the organisations below for their support:

 Together we can achieve universal access to reliable healthcare information